gokulkgm/ota/changelogs/2022-05-01-pa-sapphire-beta.md

 *  Statusbar icon manager
 *  Auto brightness icon in QS panel

 *Notice*: Starting on betas with this date and afterwards, the builds will be signed with our private keys.
 It will require a clean install if you were already on our older beta.

-*#StayParanoid*
+*#stayparanoid*